 We, our third-party publishers', and our clients' businesses operate in highly regulated industries, subject to many laws and regulatory requirements, including federal, state, and local laws and regulations regarding unsolicited commercial email, telemarketing, user privacy, search engines, Internet tracking technologies, direct marketing, data security, data privacy, pricing, sweepstakes, promotions, intellectual property ownership and infringement, trade secrets, export of encryption technology, acceptable content and quality of goods, and taxation, among others.
 Each of our financial services and other client verticals is also subject to various laws and regulations, and our marketing activities on behalf of our clients are regulated.
 Many of these laws and regulations are frequently changing and can be subject to vagaries of interpretation and emphasis, and the extent and evolution of future government regulation is uncertain.
 Keeping our business in compliance with or bringing our business into compliance with new laws, therefore, may be costly, affect our revenue and harm our financial results.
 We believe increased regulation may continue to occur in the area of data privacy, and laws and regulations applying to the solicitation, collection, retention, deletion and processing, sharing or use of personally identifiable information.
-For example, the State of California enacted the California Consumer Privacy Act of 2018 ("CCPA") that took effect on January 1, 2020.
-CCPA applies to our business and marketing activities.
+For example, the State of California enacted the California Consumer Privacy Act of 2018 ("CCPA") that took effect on January 1, 2020 and in November 2020, California voters passed ballot Proposition 24, the California Privacy Rights Act of 2020 ("CPRA").
+CPRA brings several changes to the CCPA, the majority of which will become operative on January 1, 2023.
+CCPA and CPRA apply to our business and marketing activities.
 Among other things, CCPA requires covered businesses to provide new disclosures to California consumers about their data collection, use and sharing practices and with limited business exceptions, CCPA affords such consumers new rights to request deletion of data collected about them as well as to opt-out of certain data sharing practices.
 Further, foreign laws and regulations such as the General Data Protection Regulation ("GDPR"), which became effective in May 2018, may apply to our business and marketing activities that are offered to European Union users.
-The GDPR created a range of new compliance obligations and penalties for non-compliance are significant.
+The GDPR created a range of new compliance obligations and penalties for noncompliance are significant.
 The foregoing could affect our ability to use and share data and may result in expenditures to ensure our ability to store, use, process and share data in accordance with applicable laws and regulations.
 Violations or alleged violations of laws by us, our third-party publishers or our clients could result in damages, fines, criminal prosecution, unfavorable publicity, and restrictions on our ability to operate, any of which could have a material adverse effect on our business, financial condition, and results of operations.
 In addition, new laws or regulations including amendments thereof or changes in enforcement of existing laws or regulations applicable to our clients could affect the activities or strategies of our clients and, therefore, lead to reductions in their level of business with us.